 If you enroll a tax dependent domestic partner, the additional premium is equal to that for a spouse.
-However, if you enroll a non-tax dependent partner, you pay the premium on an after-tax basis, and it creates imputed income.
-Your domestic partner's children qualify for coverage only if they are your tax dependents, so children of a domestic partner are subject to the same before-tax rates as biological or adopted children.
-For more information, refer to Tax Issues Affecting Domestic Partnership Benefits.
+However, if you enroll a non-tax dependent partner, you pay the premium on an after-tax basis and it creates imputed income.
+For more information, see Domestic Partner Eligibility Requirements, including the Two Options for Domestic Partner Status chart.
+Your domestic partner's children qualify for coverage only if they are your tax dependents, so children of a domestic partner are subject to the same pretax rates as biological or adopted children.